Houghton Mifflin Harcourt, April, 2017

 Just because your household is small and gluten-free doesn’t mean you can’t enjoy good food.
 After all, small is beautiful!
 You can cook perfectly-proportioned meals for two with recipes from Carol Fenster, one of America’s foremost authorities on the gluten-free life style.
 It’s the perfect book for empty-nesters, newlyweds, college roommates, and even singles.
 Using Carol’s recipes eliminates waste and reduces meal boredom from eating the same leftovers day after day.

-“Carol has done it again…dishing up another winning gluten-free cookbook filled with delicious recipes that are sure to be a hit with young and old.”—Shelley Case, RD, author of Gluten-Free: The Definitive Resource Guide
+“Carol has served up another winning cookbook filled with delicious gluten-free recipes that are sure to be a hit with everyone!” —Shelley Case, RD, author of Gluten-Free: The Definitive Resource Guide

 Why Write a Cookbook for Two People?